archlinux/aur/README.md

 * When `su_variant=sudo-askpass` is set, then `askpass_cmd` needs to be set and needs to contain a full path to an askpass executable.

+* If the `t=<filetype>` option in the Device URI specifies a pixel graphic format, then `image_converter` must be set.
+It specifies if ImageMagick or GraphicsMagick is to be used when converting to a pixel graphic.

-Read the comments in the configuration file for further details.
+Read the comments in the configuration file for further details, e.g. supported values.

 Notes